Mike-Honey/covid-19-outbreak-paths/README.md

 Several dataviz variations are presented on alternate pages - use the page navigation controls at the bottom to view them.
 They explore different layout options and colour schemes, and some alternative visuals.
 The [Drill Down Graph PRO Custom Visual by ZoomCharts](https://appsource.microsoft.com/en-us/product/power-bi-visuals/wa200002065?tab=overview) is the preferred visual, and the kind folks at ZoomCharts have supported this project.

 For the New South Wales outbreak, I've added the following features:
+- map by LGA of Case and Test metrics.
+Choose from % Positive, Cases or Tests (raw or per 100,000 residents) for a dynamically shaded map
+- heatmap by LGA of daily Case and Test metrics.
+Choose from % Positive, Cases or Tests (raw or per 100,000 residents) for a dynamically shaded heatmap/matrix
 - labels hidden by default, slicer control to show them
 - dynamic Reff, calculated using Professor Adrian Esterman's method, detailed on this [Twitter thread](https://twitter.com/profesterman/status/1413293550490460166)
 - dynamic Doubling Days, calculated using the method described this page from [Japan Macro Advisors](https://www.japanmacroadvisors.com/page/category/economic-indicators/covid19-related/covid19-days-for-deaths-to-double/).
 I tried the Wikipedia page but couldnt make sense of it - no clear examples.